ClarisseU/quotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Behaviour Driven Development
+### Behaviour
+The user enters the quote that he wants to add, he enters his name and the name of the author then adds the goal, the user has also the ability of deleting a quote

+### Input
+The name of the author, the name of the person entering a quote and finally the quote that he's adding.

+### Output
+the project displays the quotes that the user has entered.

+## License
+all rights reserved @copyright 2019

+## Author
+Clarisse U.